Zain-Khurram/-API-Development-with-Flask-and-PostgreSQL/README.md

-# Python to PostgreSQL Data Cleanup
+# Data-Cleanup with Python and Postgresql

 This script loads data from a CSV file into a PostgreSQL database table.
 It performs several data cleaning and transformation steps before inserting the data.